StungEye-RRC/React-Restaurants-API/README.md

 The `master` branch contains the main React logic.

-The `add-material-ui` breaks the main component into child components and styles these components using [Material-UI](https://material-ui.com/).
+The `add-material-ui` branch breaks the main component into child components and styles these components using [Material-UI](https://material-ui.com/).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).